 Or, per- and polyfluoroalkyl substances - you can choose

 Because PFAS is used in so many different products, there are lots of ways for the chemicals to spread throughout our environment.
 The three main ways are through manufacturing releases, runoff from fighting fires (more on this later), and as it escapes or chips off of PFAS-containing products.
-This means these chemicals are often found in our waterways and drinking water as well.
+This means these chemicals are often found in our waterways, soil, air, and drinking water as well.

 Many studies have been done investigating the effects of PFAS on humans.
-Most have found that they do not break down easily and can live in our bodies for long periods of time.
-Research has shown that PFAS can cause reproductive and developmental difficulties, liver and kidney problems, as well as increased cholesterol levels.
+The best studied are PFOA and PFOS.
+Most have found that they do not break down easily and can stay in our bodies for long periods of time.
+Research has shown that PFAS can cause reproductive and developmental difficulties, liver and kidney problems, as well as increased cholesterol levels (2).
 Other worries include: an altered immune system, thyroid hormone disruption, cancer, and low infant birth weight, which is known to cause many other problems later in life for those children.
 Research in animal studies has also shown that animals exposed to PFOA and PFOS developed tumors.

 "I think the best thing you can do if you are concerned or if you live in a community that has [higher levels] is to use a filter, specifically a granular activated carbon filter.
 These are the water filters that you can purchase at any home improvement store or even your local drug store.
 Of course, when you buy a filter you have to maintain it, so it is one thing to have a filter sitting on your drinking water tap, but it means you actually have to use it.
 You have to turn it on when you are going to use it, and that you have to replace that cartridge as recommended," Dr. Braun suggests.